HoverBaum/blog/readme.md

 # HoverBaums blog

-this is the source for my personal blog.
+This is my personal blog mostly about programming (JS and general) and daily live.